sparkison/m3u-editor-docs/docs/integrations/setup.md

 >These instructions assume you have a working Emby or Jellyfin Media server

 >[!NOTE]
->These Instructions following the Emby procedure.
+>These Instructions follow the Emby procedure.
 Jellyfin follows a similar pattern.

 ### Gather Media Server Details